Seo Tips

 12. Organize product links cleverly: Link directly to your strategic products from your homepage.
 Recommend similar products to your visitors.

-13. User bread crumbs: Users might usually want to switch back to category pages when they are on a specific product.
+13. User bread crumbs: Users might want to switch back to category pages on a specific product.
 Let them do this with ease.

 14. Use canonical URLs: Sometimes, products with different versions can cause duplicate content problems.
 It is better not to create multiple landing pages for minor product differences (color, size, example).

-15. Fix broken links: Check regularly for links that no longer work and remove or redirect them to relevant pages.
+15. Fix broken links: Regularly check links that no longer work and remove or redirect them to relevant pages.

-16. Have a healthy link profile: Use a variety of anchor text.
-Make use of deep links.
+16. Have a healthy link profile: Use a variety of anchor text and deep links.
 Don’t just focus on the homepage—research competitors’ link-building strategies.

 Design & User experience

-17. Use the call to action properly: Keep them clear and place them strategically on your pages.
+17. Use the call to action properly: Keep them clear and strategically placed on your pages.
 Steer visitors to a single primary CTA on one page and lead them to other secondary CTAs to offer more useful options and increase conversion rates.

-19. Use richer visual content: A picture speaks a thousand words, so invest more in informative and compelling images and videos to grasp more visitors on the site.
+19. Use richer visual content: A picture speaks a thousand words, so invest more in informative and compelling images and videos to attract visitors to the site.

-20. Ensure cross-browser: We are now living in a multi-screen world, so make sure to give your users a seamless experience on your store when they move from PC to mobile phones or tablets, from your websites to your social channels.
+20. Ensure cross-browser: We live in a multi-screen world, so make sure to give your users a seamless experience on your store when they move from PC to mobile phones or tablets, from your websites to your social channels.

-22. Reduce the loading time: Minimize CSS/JS/image files’ size and use caching mechanisms.
+22. Reduce the loading time: Minimize The size of SS/JS/image files and use caching mechanisms.
 Try flat design.

 23. Use A/B and Multivariable Testing: regularly monitor your site performance to improve user experience and sales.